 - A description of the review process including specific requirements for cursory load review, - A description of the kind of information that will be provided by the Utility as a result of the load study, including proposed charging profiles to avoid identified potential system upgrade needs. - A transparent stakeholder process will be used so that modifications to the Guides may be made quickly and collaboratively. - The Guide publically available and served on the R.11-09-011 service list or any successor proceeding within 90 Business Days of the date of issuance of a Commission's Final Decision approving this proposal.

-4. Modify Interconnection Application and Agreement to Capture Load Related Information

-Within 30 business days of the Commission's decision approving this proposal, the Utilities will file and serve a Tier 2 Advice Letter with proposed modifications to their respective Interconnection Application and pro-forma Interconnection Agreement Forms used for facilities that include non-export energy storage.
-Such proposed modifications shall include:
+4. Modify Interconnection Application and Agreement to Capture Load Related Information the Utilities will file and serve a Tier 2 Advice Letter with proposed modifications to their respective Interconnection Application and pro-forma Interconnection Agreement modifications shall include: